mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 **Same person:** My question has to do with, if Buddhism wanted to satisfy human desires, is that the real Buddhism.

-**Katagiri:** No, it’s not the main purpose.
+**Katagiri Roshi:** No, it’s not the main purpose.
 You have to go through [it], but it’s not the main purpose.

 **Same person:** But to know that we are not different from trees and birds.
 To know the truth of that.

-**Katagiri:** Sure...
+**Katagiri Roshi:** Sure...
 “To know” is already questionable, because to know that we are not different from trees, birds, et cetera, means already you see the trees, birds objectively.
 That is called *to know*.
 Alright?
 It’s not something *to know*: you must be trees and birds.
 Alright? *[He laughs.]* That’s why it’s very difficult, that’s why we have to continually practice, in your whole life.
 Otherwise, you always [have] Buddhism *which you have known*, or you have felt.
 It’s pretty good, because you practice it, or you feel it, so feeling very naturally can be experienced.
 But it’s not the *real* one.

 #### 2 - 22:13